wilddogdesign/puppy/README.md

 Installing
 ----------
-The software used in this project includes Node.js, Grunt and Bower.
+The software used in this project includes Node.js, Gulp, Jspm and Bower.
 We recommend the use of Homebrew to install all the dependencies.
 ```
 cd path/to/project
-npm install
+npm run setup
-bower install
 ```

 Process